 Have you ever wanted to watch an anime girl sleep for 40-minutes?
 No?
 Well, someone did, because in February 2010 we got Sleeping With Hinako.
-This is one of the strangest OVAs I’ve ever seen, and I’m including Apocalypse Zero in that count.
+This is one of the strangest OVAs I’ve ever seen, and I’m including Apocalypse Zero on that list.

 The Spring 2010 Anime Season had a lot going on.
 The biggest title for me was Trigun: Badlands Rumble.
 I don’t know how this got made.
 When Trigun aired in Japan in 1998, it didn’t hit.
 It was much more popular in America when it ran on Adult Swim, but that was back in 2003.
-Anime Insider published an article about a movie being in production in 2004.
+I read an Anime Insider article about the movie being in production in 2004.

-I enjoyed the movie, but I’m confused as to why it was made.
+I enjoyed the movie, but I’m confused about why it was made.
 Why didn’t this get released during the height of Trigun’s popularity in America?
 Why wait seven years to make what amounts to a throwaway film?

 For everyone else, the big title was the K-ON! sequel.
-The most impact K-ON! ever had in my life was that time I started an internet fight with some kid in Funimation’s blog comment section.
-I purported that Basquash was better than K-ON!
-We argued publicly for an hour before taking it private via email.
+The most impact K-ON! ever had in my life was that time I started an internet fight with some kid in the comment section of Funimation’s blog.
+I purported that Basquash! was better than K-ON!
+It still is.
+And we argued publicly about this for an hour before taking it private via email.

 What’s more ridiculous than the fact that I did this, is that Anime 3000 published the transcript of our fight in its entirety.